ar-io/ar-io-sdk/README.md

 #### `leaveNetwork()`

 Sets the gateway as `leaving` on the ar.io network.
-Requires `signer` to be provided on `IO.init` to sign the transaction.
+Requires `signer` to be provided on `ARIO.init` to sign the transaction.
 The gateways operator and delegate stakes are vaulted and will be returned after leave periods.
 The gateway will be removed from the network after the leave period.

-_Note: Requires `signer` to be provided on `IO.init` to sign the transaction._
+_Note: Requires `signer` to be provided on `ARIO.init` to sign the transaction._

 ```typescript
 const ario = ARIO.init({ signer: new ArweaveSigner(jwk) });